-Figure 6 Mean absolute errors as a function of forecast lead time for 2 metre temperature HIRLAM4 (upper), HIRLAM8 (middle) and ECMWF (bottom) forecasts; direct model output (solid lines), 'height corrected' (dashed lines) and Kalman filter corrected (dashed-dotted lines).
-The results are based on data from January to December 2010 averaged over 73 Norwegian synop stations.
+Fig 6 Mean absolute errors as a function of forecast lead time for 2 metre temperature ECMWF (left) and HIRLAM8 (right) forecasts; direct model output (solid lines), 'height corrected' (dashed lines) and Kalman filter corrected (dashed-dotted lines).
+The results are based on data from January to December 2012 averaged over 84 Norwegian stations.